-The Dita The Answer & Answer (The Truth) are two high-end single dynamic driver universal IEM’s with very different tunings and price points.
-They are priced at $649 & $999.
+This is a review of the Dita The Answer & Answer (The Truth) which are two high-end single dynamic driver universal IEMs with very different tunings and price points.
+They are priced at $649 & $999 each.

-You can read more about IEM products we reviewed on Headfonics by clicking here.
+You can read more about the IEM products we have previously covered on Headfonics by clicking here.

 You will probably notice in the last year or so of IEM reviews on Headfonics that I have been constantly comparing to a set of IEM’s called the Answer by Dita.
 I believe 11 reviews in total over the last 18 months.

-I figured it was about time they step out from being the bridesmaid to being the bride itself and get its own review.
-In fact not just one unit but two units because the Answer also comes in a”Truth” Edition with a reworked exclusive cable from no less than the illustrious cable experts, Van Den Hul.
+I figured it was about time they step out from being the bridesmaid to being the bride itself and get their own review.
+In fact, not just one unit but two units because the Answer also comes in a”Truth” Edition with a reworked exclusive cable from no less than the illustrious cable expert, Van Den Hul.

 The Truth Edition